 In August 2019 through invitation by Robin Poitras AD of New Dance Horizons, Anastasia came to Regina to take part in Robin’s Wind Dance Works performed in both Swift Current and Regina.

 Upon returning from Regina she was inspired to create the duet TANGLED with Anna Protsiou, which developed into a short dance film.
 Anastasia continues to pursue learning from Robin Poitras.
 In spring 2020 she contacted Robin in hopes to commission a new work and/or to create a remix based on TANGLED.
-The proposal was met with a positive response from Robin Poitras and renowned indigenous visual artist Edward Poitras which resulted in an invitation to Anna and Anastasia to take part in New Dance Horizons’ (NDH) Artist in Residency Program for the 35th season (August 2020 through July 2021).
+The proposal was met with a positive response from Robin Poitras and renowned indigenous visual artist Edward Poitras which resulted in an invitation to Anna and Anastasia to be mentored by Robin and Edward and to take part in New Dance Horizons’ (NDH) Artist in Residency Program for the 35th and 36th seasons (August 2020 through July 2022).